simplesamlphp/simplesamlphp/modules/authorize/docs/authorize.md

 Note: This option needs to be boolean (TRUE/FALSE) else it will be considered an attribute matching rule.

+### Rejection message ###
+Optionally provide a localised, custom message to an unauthorised user.
+This can be used to provide tailored instructions on how to fix the authorisation issue, supply specific contact details, etc.

+It should be an array of key/value pairs, with the keys as the language code.
+You can use HTML in the message.
+See below for an example.

 ### Attribute Rules ###
 Each additional filter configuration option is considered an attribute matching rule.
 For each attribute, you can specify a string or array of strings to match.
 If one of those attributes match one of the rules (OR operator), the user is authorized/unauthorized (depending on the deny config option).